-You will need to place the tins of coconut milk in the fridge 6 hours before using (or overnight) so that the coconut cream solidifies.
+You will need to place the tins of coconut milk in the fridge 6 hours before using (or overnight) so that the coconut cream solidifies - make sure you position them upright.
 It's also a good idea to carve the melon into shape the day before and leave it to dry out in the fridge overnight on paper towels.
 It will also be beautifully chilled, and very refreshing to eat, if you leave it in overnight.

 - 1/2 round seedless watermelon - weighing approx 4Kg

 - full fat coconut milk - 2 x 400ml tins (I used Ayam Premium brand)

 - vanilla essence - 1 teaspoon

 - honey - 1 - 2 tablespoons (or use maple syrup)

 - flaked almonds (or flaked coconut) - 1 heaped cup